 Skip to content

-The Complete Guide to Fix QuickBooks BEX Error
+QuickBooks BEX Error: The Complete Guide to Fix it

 QuickBooks BEX Error

 In some cases, QuickBooks Desktop runs into an error where running the QB Desktop app gives an error message “QuickBooks has Stopped Working” with Problem Event Name: BEX.
-This error is also recognized as a BEX error in QuickBooks and can appear in any version of the Windows operating system.
-BEX error does not mainly appears in QuickBooks but also affects other Windows applications like Microsoft Outlook, Mozilla Firefox, Internet Explorer and various other applications.
-After investigating the error, we have found some troubleshooting steps suggested by Microsoft® and Intuit® for a quick solution.
+This error is also recognized as a BEX error in QB and can appear in any Windows operating system version.
+QuickBooks BEX Error does not only appear in QB but also affects other Windows applications like Microsoft Outlook, Mozilla Firefox, Internet Explorer, and various other applications.
+After investigating the error, we have found some troubleshooting steps suggested by Microsoft® and Intuit® for quick and effective relief.
 Follow the complete article to learn more about this error and its troubleshooting method.

-BEX is referred to “Buffer Overflow Exception” which is an error that usually arises when an application tries to save more information on a memory block than it can handle.
-When QuickBooks encounters BEX error, it crashes immediately with an error message “QuickBooks has stopped working.
-Windows can check online for a solution to the problem” with two options available to the users, i.e., either to check for a solution online or to close the program.
+BEX is referred to as a “Buffer Overflow Exception,” which indicates an error arising when an application tries to save more information on a memory block than it can handle.
+When QB encounters a BEX issue, it crashes immediately with an error message “QuickBooks has stopped working.
+Windows can check online for a solution to the problem,” with two options available to the users, i.e., either to check for a solution online or to close the program.

-Problem Event Name displays BEX as the error and Application name shows qbw32.exe that is the QuickBooks Desktop application that has encountered the error.
-The error message also displays the file name that is causing the error under the Fault Module Name, which can be different in your case.
+Problem Event Name displays BEX as the issue, and the application name shows qbw32.exe, QuickBooks Desktop application.
+The error message also displays the file name that is causing the error under the Fault Module Name, which can be different in each case.

-Various faults in QuickBooks Desktop application and Windows operating system including damaged Microsoft components like Visual Basic C++ are responsible for triggering BEX error in QuickBooks.
-Down below we have listed every reason that can cause QuickBooks to show BEX error.
+Down below we have listed every reason that can cause QB to show BEX error.

 1. Damaged Microsoft components like .NET Framework and Visual Basic C++.